FrancescoBorzi/why-I-hate-wow-private-servers/README.md

 ### Disclaimer for fellow developers

-IF YOU ARE A WOW EMULATION ENTUSIAST, READ THIS BEFORE PROCEEDING:
+IF YOU ARE A WOW EMULATION ENTHUSIAST, READ THIS BEFORE PROCEEDING:

 What I am doing here is to explain things as simple as possible, so what you are going to read **might not be 100% technically accurate/detailed**, but I really did my best to put things in **simple words** in order to make it **understandable for non-developers**.